Sex and the River Styx

 Foreword by Howard Frank Mosher

-Awarded 2012 Book of the Year by ForeWord Reviews
+Awarded 2012 Book of the Year in Essays by ForeWord Reviews

 Edward Hoagland Awarded John Burroughs Medal!

 Named by Amazon.com as a "Best Book of the Month" for February 2011!

 Edward Hoagland Elected to the American Academy of Arts & Sciences